 Permission for descent should be obtained from the friendly farmer at Neals Ing (SD 8411 6906), who also allows a couple of cars to be left in the yard under the watchful eyes of a collie for a pound apiece.
 The entrance (see map) is in Fornah Gill a kilometre or so upstream of the farm (SD 8495 6971), and can't be missed - a couple of large concrete rings protrude incongruously from the ground.
 The entrance shaft is most easily descended using a 10 m ladder.

 Once down the ladder follow the obvious passage down a few small climbs and through a couple of small chambers.
 Ten metres past where hands and knees crawling is required a smooth passage through which a fixed rope is visible goes off to the left.
 Follow this rope down a two metre drop and then down a further 5 metre drop to the lip of Well Pitch.
 This can be stepped over, still following the rope, into a tube which start with a couple of awkward bends.
 After a few metres the passage becomes more rifty, and the way on is through another smooth tube which takes off to the right a little above the floor.
 This leads to a junction with a larger passage with a thin fissure in the floor in which a rope is belayed.
 The rope disappears to the left, and our way goes off to the right into Wet Crawl.
+After a few metres there is a further junction - we keep left.
 The entrance series is now behind us, and there are no further navigation problems to Caton Hall.

 Wet Crawl is about 70 metres long, and lives up to its name.
 It is followed by the equally appropriately named Dry Crawl which is about 100 metres long and ends at Styx Junction where the character of the cave totally changes.
 To the left is Styx Slope which leads down for some 20 metres or so to a sump which, judging from the amount of deposited sand and gravel, floods ferociously upwards.
 It is an impressive section of passage and well worth the ten minute detour.